 - The Biochemical and Molecular Nutrition Program leads to the Master of Science and Doctor of Philosophy degrees, as well as a combined degree with MPH.
 The curriculum includes nine core courses in the areas of nutrition, graduate biochemistry including a molecular component, human physiology, biostatistics, and epidemiology.
 There are also mandatory laboratory rotations.
 Each student selects an area of specialization in consultation with their adviser and the exact number of required courses will depend upon the student's prior academic preparation.
 Students with adequate preparation and/or demonstrated proficiency in an area(s) of required study may substitute electives in biochemistry, genetics, cellular physiology, immunology, neuroscience, or developmental biology.

-- The school has permanently removed the GRE as a requirement, as part of our commitment to diversity, equity, and inclusion.
-Applicants to the Ph.D. program are strongly encouraged to submit GRE scores as they can be helpful in the Admissions Committee’s assessment of readiness for doctoral study.
+- The school has permanently removed the GRE as a requirement.
+However, applicants to the Ph.D. program are strongly encouraged to submit GRE scores as they can be helpful in the Admissions Committee’s assessment of readiness for doctoral study.
 Read more about this new change in admissions policy and what it means for your application to the school.

 Master of Science

 The curriculum includes core courses in nutrition, biostatistics, and biochemistry.
 Each student completes a specialization (three to five courses).
 A minimum of forty-eight semester hour units is required for the M.S. degree.
 Unless otherwise noted, each course is equivalent to three semester hour units.
 The exact number of required courses will depend upon the students prior academic preparation.